DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 The following extensions limit the maximum size for uploaded files by default:

-- The **Html Editor** defines a 31,457,280 byte limit for uploaded file size.
+- The Html Editor defines a 31,457,280 byte limit for uploaded file size.
-- The **Spreadsheet** and **Rich Edit** do not set a maximum size for an uploaded file, however there is a 31,457,280 byte limit for images to be inserted into a document.
-Note that both controls must be specifically enabled to allow for the uploading of files.
+- The Spreadsheet and Rich Edit do not set a maximum size for an uploaded file, however there is a 31,457,280 byte limit for images to be inserted into a document.
+Note that both controls must be explicitly configured to accept file uploads.

 The File Manager automatically allows files to be uploaded, and does not impose any limitations on the file size and extension.
 You can disable file uploading with this View code: